-Raplee Ridge is quite short (8+ miles, 14 kilometers, in length) compared with its three neighbors - Comb Ridge, across the San Juan, with a length of 120 miles, Waterpocket Fold, northwest across Lake Powell, at 100 miles in length, and the Cockscomb segment of the East Kaibab Monocline to the west, on the other side Lake Powell, that is 149 miles long.
+Raplee Ridge is a quite short monocline (8+ miles, 14 kilometers, in length) compared with its three neighbors - Comb Ridge, across the San Juan, with a length of 120 miles, Waterpocket Fold, northwest across Lake Powell, at 100 miles in length, and the Cockscomb segment of the East Kaibab Monocline to the west, on the other side Lake Powell, that is 149 miles long.

 Our photos do not do Raplee Ridge justice - in bright sunlight the interleaved layers of gray gypsum or salt and red sedimentary rock present a truly beautiful sight, which does not show up very well at all in these photos.